justinjramalho/justinjramalho/README.md

 You can click the Preview link to take a look at your changes.
 --->

 Copyright justinjramalho, SP.
-All Rights Reserved.
+All Rights Reserved.<br>
 Revised on 11/05/2022 (JJR, 14:36pm EST)